simon-ritchie/apysc/docs_src/source/graphics.md

 # Graphics

-This page will explain the `Graphics` class.
+This page explains the `Graphics` class.

 ## What is Graphics?

 The `Graphics` is the class to handle each vector graphics interface.
 This interface has the draw rectangle interface, draw line interface, or something else.

-This class instance is instantiated by the `Sprite` or other `DisplayObject` instances.
+The `Sprite` or other `DisplayObject` instances instantiate this class instance.

 ## Call interfaces from sprite instance

-Sprite (object container) instance has the `graphics` attribute so with this attribute, each drawing interface can be called.
+Sprite (object container) instance has the `graphics` attribute to call each drawing interface with this attribute.

 ```py
 # runnable